waviousllc/wav-lpddr-sw/README.md

 ### Adding Extended Functionality to Builds
-In order to allow for extended capabilites not required for PHY functionality (such as training), an interface library was added to the WDDR device, named wddr_ext.
-In order to utilize this library, you can add additional source and include files to this library to be included when building the WDDR device library.
+In order to allow for extended capabilites not required for PHY functionality (such as training), each target creates an extension library named wddr_ext.
+In order to utilize this library, one can add additional source and include files to this library to be included when building a particular target.
 This will enable external functions to be added to the build to override weak functions within the WDDR device (such as wddr_train).

 ## DRAM Training